An all-timer of a ground-rule double dooms the Rays, helps the Red Sox win in walk-off fashion

 Kiermaier’s line drive was one of the first well-hit balls the Rays had managed against Boston starter-turned-emergency-reliever Nick Pivetta, who was in his fourth inning of work.
 It came with Díaz on first base with two outs, meaning he was ready to run on contact.
 So by the time that line drive bounced off the wall in right field and ricocheted back toward Renfroe, then over the wall, Díaz was past third base and heading home — certain to score.

-The umpires ruled the ball dead then huddled to talk things over.
-They put on headsets to chat with the league office in New York, too.
+The umpires ruled the ball dead, then huddled to talk things over.
+They put on headsets to chat with the MLB office in New York, too.
 They ruled Kiermaier must stay at second with a double and sent Díaz back to third.

-They ruled correctly — or, at least, they ruled the way Rule 5.05(a)(8) of the official rules of Major League Baseball said they should.
-That rule states if “any bounding fair ball is deflected by the fielder into the stands, or over or under a fence on fair or foul territory, in which case the batter and all runners shall be entitled to advance two bases.”
+They ruled correctly — or, at least, they ruled the way Rule 5.05(a)(8) of the official rules of MLB said they should.
+That rule states if “any bounding fair ball is deflected by the fielder into the stands, or over or under a fence on fair or foul territory, … the batter and all runners shall be entitled to advance two bases.”

 Clunky grammar aside, the ruling is clear: If a fielder knocks the ball out of play as Renfroe did, the runners advance two bases from where they began.
 Díaz, then, had to stay at third.
 Pivetta got the final out of the inning, striking out Mike Zunino swinging, and the Rays did not score.
-A few minutes later, Christian Vázquez hit a walk-off two-run homer that gave the Red Sox a 2-1 series lead over the team with the best record in the American League.
-Game 4 is Monday night at Fenway Park.
+A few minutes later, Christian Vázquez hit a walk-off two-run homer that gave the Red Sox a 2-1 series lead over the team with the best record in the AL. Game 4 is Monday night at Fenway Park.

 “By rule it’s just a ground-rule double,” Cash said after the game, acknowledging that the umpires told him he could challenge the play if he wanted to but that he knew the ruling wouldn’t change.
 “I saw the replay; obviously, there was nothing intentional by it.
 That’s the just the rule — that’s the way it goes.”